brunourb/wildfly-10-domain-config/README.md

 ## How to use Infinispan

 In this repo there is a simple war that can be installed in the domain.
-It simple allows requests to put a message in the default shared cache and allows requests to retrieve the last message saved.
+It allows requests to put a message in the default shared cache and allows requests to retrieve the last message saved.

 We are going to save the message in the master instance and retrieve the message from slave1.
 The message should be the same.

 First of all we have to generate the war.
-For that simple type:
+For that, simply type:

         mvn clean package